blog-icon

 • Auto-generated user profiles.

-• Site development, migration and rebuilds also often leave behind useless test pages.
+• Site development, migration and rebuilds also often leave behind useless test URLs.

 • Blog websites frequently generate archive pages such as monthly archives, blog tags, category tags and so on.
 Over time these build up into substantial bloat content.